-As a result of reflection and constructive interference, local increase in intensity and temperature may occur, particularly at the periosteum/bone boundary.
+As a result of reflection and constructive interference, local increase in intensity and temperature may occur, particularly in the place of periosteum/bone boundary.
 This increase can lead to periosteum pain during ultrasound application.
 If this occurs, the intensity must be immediately lowered.

 Ultrasound is primarily absorbed in deeper tissues.
 Since these tissues usually do not include thermoreceptors, it is impossible to perceive local rise in temperature.
-The patient feels pain only if the local temperature exceeds 45°C and nociceptive receptors are irritated.
-Most authors agree that a short-term rise in local temperature to 45°C is not dangerous.
+The patient feels pain only if the local temperature exceeds $45^{\circ}$ C and nociceptive receptors are irritated.
+Most authors agree that a short-term rise in local temperature to $45^{\circ}$ C is not dangerous.

-In the area of classic inflammation (oedema, erythema, local rise in temperature, pain or dysfunction) additional heat production is contraindicated, and thus only pulsed ultrasound (athermic) can be applied if necessary.
+In the area of classic inflammation (edema, erythema, local rise in temperature, pain or dysfunction) additional heat production is contraindicated, and thus only pulsed ultrasound (athermic) can be applied if necessary.

-During the peracute phase of post-traumatic conditions (up to 24-36 hours) pulsed ultrasound application is contraindicated (vibrations hinder capillary proliferation and may cause delayed bleeding).
+During peracute phase of post-traumatic conditions (up to 24-36 hours) the pulsed ultrasound application is contraindicated (vibrations hinder capillary proliferation and may cause delayed bleeding).